 This year, the season of guided tours for individual members of the public offers 500 guided tours on fixed dates from March to the end of December, on a variety of interesting themes such as Art Nouveau and Art deco, of course, but also including diversity, ecological walks, history and the pleasures of life,… .
-Groups can request tailor-made guided tours for any day of the year and chose from a large number of languages.
+Groups can request tailor-made guided tours for any day of the year and choose from a large number of languages.

 Do you know the difference between a white beer and a pilsner?
 The particularities of a lambic beer?
 How many breweries the Belgian capital still has?
 What hops are exactly used for in the brewing process?
 All these questions, and many more, will be answered during this bike tour, dedicated to the remarkable brewing heritage of Brussels.